jhorey/ferry/docs/sources/examples/hadoop.rst

 separate Docker daemon so that you're environment is left unaffected.

 Now that the environment is created, let's interact with it by connecting to the Linux client.
-Just type ``docker ssh sa-0`` in your terminal.
+Just type ``ferry ssh sa-0`` in your terminal.
 From there you'll can check your backend connection and install whatever you need.

 Now let's check what environment variables have been created.
 Remember